Delhi Family Courts – Mutual Consent Divorce Across All Six Complexes

 • Gathering documents — marriage certificate, identity proofs, address proof, joint photographs

 The jointly signed petition is filed at the registry of the appropriate court complex.
-Both spouses must appear at the First Motion hearing in person — this is non-negotiable at this stage, though NRIs may subsequently apply for video conferencing for later appearances.
+Both spouses must appear at the First Motion hearing in person — NRIs may subsequently apply for video conferencing for later appearances.

 • Registry scrutiny of jurisdiction, pleadings, and supporting documents